mochi182/sharedcanvas/README.md

 ## Challenges

-- Learning a new language
+- Learning a new language (Elixir)
 - Understanding Phoenix conventions
 - Adapting to new paradigms such as sockets and channels
 - Limited documentation due to being a relatively new language